zihaozhang1/zzHoriseon.github.io/README.md

 # Welcome to the Horiseon Landing Page

 ## This is the Refracted Code for the Horiseon Landing Page
-## It was refracted under the criteria of

 ### Acceptance Criteria
 ### GIVEN a webpage meets accessibility standards
 ### WHEN I view the source code